 Knowing how difficult it was to become king without any training or assistance, George VI set to work teaching his daughter the role of sovereign as he went along.
 With his wife by his side, the king was able to establish a family oriented, strong monarchy.
 The royals, along with the old political lion Winston Churchill, were feted as wartime icons as the world fought against the tide of Nazi oppression spreading across Europe.

 The stress of that war, coupled with cigarettes, made the king weak and sick.
-He had a cancerous lung removed to help improve his health, but the effects did not last long.
+He underwent surgery to remove a cancerous lung, but unfortunately, the improvement in his health was short-lived.
 Besides cancer, George was constantly kicking his leg against his desk to keep his circulation going, signaling a blockage of arteries.

 The dearest wish of King George V had come to pass.